Paying for palliative care: an overview

 Can you refuse to pay palliative care fees?

-Your loved one has a say in the palliative care they receive, so if they require it they will not be expected to pay for it themselves.
-If they do not want to pay for private care, they will still be eligible for care under the NHS.
+Your loved one has a say in the palliative care they receive.
+If they require palliative care, they will not be expected to pay for it themselves if they qualify for NHS funding.
+If they do not want to pay for private care, they may still be eligible for care under the NHS.
 In this instance, speak to your local authority to arrange a needs assessment.

 What happens when the money runs out?